The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

-We report both the training error, calculated on an input output pair on $[100, 4000]$ and a measure of generalization error, using the trained weights to reconstruct the output on $[4000, 5000]$ (see Materials and Methods).
-The hybrid LRC$\to$Memristor reservoir demonstrates a 10-fold improvement over the `naive' memristor network and performs on par with the ESN implementation in training as well as a 2-fold improvement in generalization error.
-Suitably crafted analog reservoirs are thus capable of matching and even surpassing the performance of standard reservoirs.
+The results of the training are shown in table \ref{tab:comp}.
+The hybrid LRC$\to$Memristor reservoir demonstrates a 10-fold improvement over the pure memristor network and performs on par with the ESN implementation in training as well as a 2-fold improvement in generalization error.
+We attribute this to the specialized structure of the LRC to memristor reservoir, which gives it an advantage at reliably calculating quadratic functions of the input.
+We conclude that suitably crafted analog reservoirs are thus capable of matching and even surpassing the performance of standard reservoirs.
+The generalization error of the pure memristor network exceeded 1, and shows that the $\textrm{MSE}$ on this interval was twice the variation in $z$.
+This indicates no ability to generalize the fit from the training interval and highlights the importance of reporting generalization error, rather than training error, in work on electronic reservoirs.